pattylo/CV-MOT/README.md

-# Implementation of SORT algorithm for Multiple Object Tracking
+# Implementation of SORT algorithm
+This is a mini-project of mine that uses the SORT algorithm.
+In particular, SORT utilizes a CNN object detector, Kalman filter, and Hungarian algorithm to complete the task.
+As for this repo, I replaced the detector with YOLOv4.
 Link to video: [here](https://youtu.be/o8bCkQE34Tk)